-Contrary to UBS, Donaldson and Baldwin’s representations, YES was a high risk and unsuitable leveraged strategy that involved significant risk of loss of principal.
+Contrary to UBS, Donaldson, and Baldwin’s representations, YES was a high-risk and unsuitable leveraged strategy that involved significant risk of loss of principal.
 By recommending that the couple have an excessively large mandate in YES, the risk to which they were unknowingly exposed was further increased.
 Additionally, the size of the mandate rendered the recommendation even more unsuitable.

-It is alleged that Donaldson and Baldwin mistakenly believed that YES was low risk, would not lose capital and would “chip away at the credit line” in “a fairly painless way.”
-By failing to understand and appreciate the risks and characteristics of YES, Donaldson and Baldwin Rule 2111, which requires financial advisors to perform sufficient due diligence to understand the investments they recommend.
+It is alleged that Donaldson and Baldwin mistakenly believed that YES was low risk, would not lose capital, and would “chip away at the credit line” in “a fairly painless way.”
+By failing to understand and appreciate the risks and characteristics of YES, Donaldson and Baldwin Rule 2111, requires financial advisors to perform sufficient due diligence to understand the investments they recommend.

 UBS made numerous representations designed to communicate the purported safety and benefits of YES including but not limited to:

-- Diversification – Because the strategy has limited correlation with the market or a single stock position, the strategy may provide portfolio diversification
+- Diversification – Because the strategy has a limited correlation with the market or a single stock position, the strategy may provide portfolio diversification

 - Upside & Downside Protection – We prepare for unexpectedly volatile market conditions by purchasing both out-of-the-money call and put protection financed by premium generated from the sale of options